FOR IMMEDIATE RELEASE

 Ms. Williams is an attorney with Wickens Herzer Panza in Avon, Ohio.
-She is a member of the Firm’s Estate Planning, Probate & Elder Law Department and focuses her practice on wealth transfer and preservation.
+She is a member of the Firm’s Estate Planning & Probate Department and focuses her practice on wealth transfer and preservation.
 She is an Accredited Estate Planner® (AEP®) by the National Association of Estate Planners & Councils and is experienced in all areas of estate planning, including income tax, estate tax, gift tax, generation-skipping transfer tax; charitable, family and business succession planning; drafting of wills, trust agreements, powers of attorney, and associated documents; and representing estates, trusts and guardianships in probate administration.

 Ms. Williams received herJ.D. from Case Western Reserve University and her B.A. from Fordham University.

 The Accredited Estate Planner® (AEP®) designation is a graduate level, multi-disciplinary specialization in estate planning, obtained in addition to already recognized professional credentials within the various disciplines of estate planning.
 The AEP® designation is available to actively practicing attorneys (JD) and Certified Public Accountants (CPA); or those currently designated as a Chartered Life Underwriter® (CLU®); Chartered Financial Consultant® (ChFC®); Certified Financial Planner (CFP®); Chartered Financial Analyst (CFA); Certified Private Wealth Advisor® (CPWA®); Chartered Advisor in Philanthropy® (CAP®); Certified Specialist in Planned Giving (CSPG); or Certified Trust & Financial Advisor (CTFA).